What Techniques Can You Use In A Background Check?

 Things are looking good for Lipstick – no sign of anything untoward (note we have no association at all with Lipstick Investigations, we simply use it as an example here).
 If a business is regularly ripping off its clients, there will eventually be news coverage of this or online reviews by unhappy customers.
 If we now run the name David King (the CEO of Lipstick) on Google, we encounter a problem – the name is very common and it appears none of the results relates to our subject.
 This is an issue with any subject person whose name is not unique.

-The first technique we will use to try to find results we are most interested in is to search only for results in Australia – this will cut out results for David King from overseas websites.
+Technique 1 - Location Filter: Search only for results in Australia – this will cut out results for David King from overseas websites.
 In the Google Chrome browser, use the Setting / Advanced search tab underneath the search bar to select Country: Australia instead of Any country.
-Unfortunately, David King is so common, it still doesn’t give us what we want.
+Unfortunately, David King is so common, it still doesn't give us what we want.

 Now that we know the name of Brett Sutcliffe, we can search his name on Google.
 If you didn't find the articles about his conviction in the first search, you should be able to find them now.
 When looking for any evidence of untoward behaviour in a background check, it is also worthwhile searching words such as convicted or conviction or sentenced along with the subject's name.